AndrewVSutherland/ell-adic-galois-images/README.md

-This repository contains code and data associated to the paper [*l-adic images of Galois for elliptic curves over Q*](https://arxiv.org/abs/2106.11141), by Jeremy Rouse, Andrew V. Sutherland, and David Zureick-Brown, and an appendix with John Voight, arXiv:2106.11141 (2021).
+This repository contains code and data associated to the paper [*l-adic images of Galois for elliptic curves over Q*](https://arxiv.org/abs/2106.11141), by Jeremy Rouse, Andrew V. Sutherland, and David Zureick-Brown, arXiv:2106.11141 (2021).

 The directories are organized as follows: